hunterkingsbeer/345-Project/README.md

 To use the camera or gallery, you must have a physical phone.

 Start the app using the Xcode simulator running an iOS phone.
-To generate random receipts, tap the settings icon and press the "generate receipts" button to generate 10 receipts.
-Tapping the settings button again will bring you back to the home page, where you can now view the entries.
+To generate random receipts, navigate to hte settings tab and select "Generate receipts".
+This will generate 10 random receipts to preview.

 ### Our Team:
 Hunter Kingsbeer - Engineering and Team Lead.